Icekey/manga-overlay/README.md

 ## Setup
 - Install [Rust](https://www.rust-lang.org/tools/install)
-- Install [Python 3.13](https://www.python.org/downloads/) and add it as PATH variable
 - Clone the repo with [Git](https://git-scm.com/downloads/win)
 - Optional install Cuda for faster OCR
 - Build a exe with "cargo build --release" or run with "cargo run"